Part Nerd, Part Artist

 Around this time the internet was really starting to take off in South Africa and naturally I was as drawn into this boundless technology as a bear is drawn to honey.
 I was especially fascinated by how I could use a simple programming language (HTML) to create pages on a screen that could appear on any connected computer, anywhere in the world.
 Instantly.
 I created my first websites on platforms like Geocities and Tripod using their GUI’s but then I gradually moved into manually coding pages.
 A few years later I was working for myself creating websites for other people using technologies like Dreamweaver.

 As the internet has evolved, so too have the tools we use to create websites.
 Nowadays the idea of hand-coding web pages for a small or medium sized business is a foreign practice.
-What I do for those types of clients instead is find the best pre-developed content management systems and build sites (like this one) using those technologies.
+What I do for clients instead is find the best pre-developed content management systems and build sites (like this one) using those technologies.
 I have had over 15 years of experience in working with platforms like WordPress and it means that I can create advanced websites in the shortest amount of time.
 This one has taken me less than a day to create, including the integration of MailChimp and importing of old posts from my billing system software.
 It’s taken about 2 weeks of tweaking to get it the way I want it.

 And so here I am now, many years later, still helping individuals, small and medium sized businesses not only establish themselves online, but understand how they can use all the different elements of that online presence to convert browsers into customers.
 This is a passion for me.
 If you want to make me happy let me show you how to use something you didn’t know was right in front of you.